Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Algebras and categories of modules

 to obtain the triangular decomposition \(\gaff=\gaff_{-}\oplus \gaff_{0}\oplus \gaff_{+}\). \begin{defn} Let \(M\) be a \(\gaff\)-module on which the central element \(K\) acts as \(k\cdot\id\) for some \(k\in\CC\). \begin{enumerate} \item The module \(M\) is called \emph{smooth}, if for every \(m\in M\)

-Denote the full subcategory of the category of all \(\gaff\)-modules whose objects are all smooth modules by \(\smod{\gaff_k}\). \item The module \(M\) is called \emph{weight}, if it is smooth, finitely generated, simultaneously graded by generalized $L_0$ eigenvalues and \(\alg{h}\) eigenvalues, and all homogeneous spaces are finite dimensional.
+Denote the full subcategory of the category of all \(\gaff\)-modules whose objects are all smooth modules by \(\smod{\gaff_k}\). \item The module \(M\) is called \emph{weight}, if it is smooth, finitely generated, simultaneously graded by generalized $L_0$ eigenvalues and \(\alg{h}\) eigenvalues, and all homogeneous spaces are finite-dimensional.
 That is, \(M\) decomposes into a direct sum

 where \(\dim M_{\lambda,h}<\infty\) for all \(\lambda\in \alg{h}^\ast\), \(h\in\CC\) and for fixed \(\lambda\in \alg{h}^\ast\), \(M_{\lambda,h}=0\) for \(\re(h)\ll 0\).

 Denote the full subcategory of \(\smod{\gaff_k}\) whose objects are all weight modules by \(\wtmod{\gaff_k}\). \item A weight module \(M\) is called \emph{positive energy}, if there exists a real number \(h_{\min}\) such that for all \(\lambda\in \alg{h}^\ast\) and all \(h\in \CC\) satisfying \(\re(h)<h_{\min}\) we have \(M_{\lambda,h}=0\).
 Denote the full subcategory of \(\wtmod{\gaff_k}\) whose objects are all positive energy modules by \(\pwtmod{\gaff_k}\). \item Let \(M\) be weight.
 A non-zero homogeneous vector \(v\in M\) is called \emph{relaxed highest weight}, if it is homogeneous and \(\gaff_+ v=0\).
 If \(v\in M\) is relaxed highest weight and generates \(M\), then \(M\) is called a \emph{relaxed highest weight module}. \end{enumerate} \end{defn}